mubaraqwahab/thinkdev/src/decks/02-values-and-types.md

 ### String to number {data-id="strOpHeading"}

-You need to convert a string to a number sometimes, [such as when working with user input.]{.block} {data-id=strOpDesc}
+You need to convert a string to a number sometimes, [such as when working with user input:]{.block} {data-id=strOpDesc}

 <pre data-id="concatstr"><code data-line-numbers data-trim class="language-js">
 // Assume this is from user input